dorjeduck/llm.mojo/README.md

-# llm.🔥
+# llm.mojo

-This project is a port of Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) to [Mojo](https://mojolang.org), currently in beta.
+This project is a port of Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) to [Mojo](https://mojolang.org).
 Visit [llm.c](https://github.com/karpathy/llm.c) for a detailed explanation of the original project.

+**Notes:**

+- llm.mojo is a port of an earlier (2024) version of llm.c ([train_gpt2.c @ 2d43e5b](https://github.com/karpathy/llm.c/blob/2d43e5b/train_gpt2.c)), not the current upstream. llm.c has since optimized its CPU matmul (register tiling in `matmul_forward`).
-> **Note**: We are preparing this repo for the upcoming Mojo 1.0 release — this is work in progress.
-It currently builds against the Mojo 1.0.0b2 beta.
+- We are preparing this repo for the upcoming Mojo 1.0 release — work in progress; it currently builds against the Mojo 1.0.0b2 beta.

 ## Prerequisite

-Before using llm.🔥 for the first time, please run the following preparatory commands in a virtual environment:
+Before using llm.mojo for the first time, please run the following preparatory commands in a virtual environment:

 ```bash
 python3 -m venv .venv